-Since 2011, Federico Cerelli has been the winemaker at Castello di Gabbiano, in the famed Chianti Classico region in Tuscany.
-Today as Chief Winemaker of Cavaliere d’Oro (Gold Knight), Federico harnesses over two decades of experience, and expands the Gabbiano portfolio beyond Tuscany and creates a bold collection of wines from across Italy – including Veneto, Puglia and Sicily.
+Federico Cerelli has been the winemaker at Castello di Gabbiano since 2011, in the famed Chianti Classico region in Tuscany.
+Today as Chief Winemaker, Federico harnesses over two decades of experience, and expands the Gabbiano portfolio beyond Tuscany and creates a bold collection of wines from across Italy – including Veneto, Puglia and Sicily.

 Unique terroir provides Federico with an impressive foundation from which to craft his wines.
 “I enjoy working with the vineyard teams year-round to ensure that our wines reflect the terroir of the region I am working”.
 The unpredictable nature of harvest makes each year exciting.
 I love the challenge of creating something authentic and memorable, and experiencing the reward of sharing it with people from all over the world.”

-Federico Cerelli (FC) graduated in the year 2000 at the Universitàdegli Studi di Firenze with a degree in Enology and Viticulture with maximum score of 110/110.
+Federico Cerelli (FC) graduated in 2000 from the Universitàdegli Studi di Firenze with a degree in Enology and Viticulture with maximum score of 110/110.

-Since 2005 he has been a member of the official commission of DOCG Chamber of Commerce of Florence and Siena.
-In the year 2006 he completed his masters in ‘Winemaking Process and Sensory Analysis of High Quality Red Wines’ at the Facultè d'oenologie, UniversitèVictor Segalen Bordeaux 2.
-And since 2008 he has also taught ONAV classes in Florence (National Organization Wine Tasters).
+Since 2005, he has been a member of the official commission of DOCG Chamber of Commerce of Florence and Siena.
+In the year 2006, he completed his masters in ‘Winemaking Process and Sensory Analysis of High Quality Red Wines’ at the Facultè d'oenologie, Universitè Victor Segalen Bordeaux 2.
+He has also taught ONAV classes in Florence (National Organization Wine Tasters) since 2008 .